-One strand, on the one hand an advantage, on the other hand a great disadvantage.
-The limited bandwidth (initially 2x30MHz), geographically limited until the end of 2022 due to interference from TV in Russia, will not provide large capacity to reconcile all recipients.
+One strand, on the one hand, an advantage, on the other hand, a great disadvantage.
+The limited bandwidth (initially 2x30MHz), geographically limited until the end of 2022 due to interference from TV in Russia, will not provide a large capacity to reconcile all recipients.
 This is a typical coverage band, which means it will not enable the construction of “substantial” data packages for subscribers replacing fixed-line operators.
 So again we have a factor limiting potential revenues.

-The process of construction, obtaining permits, carrying out PEM tests, all this will be the same limitation for Polish5G as for the existing operators.
-Sweat, tears, long lawsuits in local offices and, in addition, user protests, because 5G is “evil” – of course it is just black PR (Scientific Shurism), but very “lively” and stimulating the imagination.
+The process of construction, obtaining permits and carrying out PEM tests, all will be the same limitation for Polish5G as for the existing operators.
+Sweat, tears, long lawsuits in local offices, and, in addition, user protests, because 5G is “evil” – of course it is just black PR (Scientific Shurism), but very “lively” and stimulating the imagination.
 Polish5G will join in this situation as another applicant, lobbying the authorities for mega-laws to facilitate the construction of the network.

 The matter may be complicated by the choice of the Model of Cooperation.
-One or more builders, one or more maintainers, one or more RAN providers (see last chapter).
+One or more builders, one or more maintainers, and one or more RAN providers (see the last chapter).

 The last real threat is the budget.
 WG the analysis that I saw in the Internet media talks about amounts reaching even a few up to ten billion PLN.
 What if, due to sudden changes in the priority of state expenditure, there is a shortage of funds, it is a deliberation, but until we know the Investment Plan, this weakness cannot be ignored.